gracekishino/gracekishino/README.md

 Hello!

-I'm a full stack developer based in Tokyo, moving to the UK in April 2024.
+I'm a Full Stack Developer based in Tokyo, moving to the UK in April 2024.

 For more info see my [Linkedin Profile](https://www.linkedin.com/in/gracekishino/).